Ashley Noffke: Playing career

 Noffke has been in career best form in the 2007–08 Domestic season leading to Queensland captain Jimmy Maher calling for his selection in the Australian team.
 After playing 6 matches in the 2007–08 Pura Cup season, Noffke has scored 549 runs at an average of 54.90 with 1 century and 5 fifties, and has taken 31 wickets at an average of 20.22.

-Noffke's magnificent start to the season was rewarded as on 5 December 2007 he was named in Australia's squad for their Twenty20 International match against New Zealand at Perth on 11 December 2007.
+Noffke's start to the season was rewarded as on 5 December 2007 he was named in Australia's squad for their Twenty20 International match against New Zealand at Perth on 11 December 2007.
 In a very comfortable victory for Australia, Noffke took 3/18 off 3.3 overs, the best figures of the match.
 He did not get an opportunity with the bat, however, as he was run out for a diamond duck whilst attempting a second run with batting partner Andrew Symonds.
 Noffke won the 2008 State Cricket Players of the Year award.

 In October 2010, Noffke announced his retirement from first-class cricket.

+Coaching career

 Since retiring, Noffke has coached across men's and women's programs, with great success.
-Noffke began his coaching career as the Assistant bowling coach of Western Australia under Mickey Arthur, before returning to Queensland Cricket as a bowling coach for the Qld Bulls and the Brisbane Heat before being appointed the Senior Assistant coach under Darren Lehmann.
-During his time in these roles the Qld Bulls and Brisbane Heat won trophies across formats.
+Noffke began his coaching career as the Assistant bowling coach of Western Australia under Mickey Arthur, before returning to Queensland Cricket as a bowling coach for the Queensland Bulls and the Brisbane Heat before being appointed the Senior Assistant coach.
+During his time in these roles the Bulls and Brisbane Heat won trophies across all formats.